IBEngineering/OpenHexagonos/README.md

 # OpenHex
-This is a copy of the orignal game "Hexagonos" for the Sega Genesis using jMonkeyEngine 3.1
+This is a game using a hexagonal grid, based on the game "Hexagonos" for the Sega Genesis.
+It uses jME 3.1

 ## Creators:
  - IBE